taylorlapeyre/csc/README.md

   - *Introduction to SQL and relational databases.*

 - **CSC 4103** - Operating Systems
-  - *Systems programming, concurrency and multithreading.*
+  - *Concurrency, memory management, and file systems.*